caos30/srr_timer/README.md

  - on the stats popup of a task added the button "years"
  - added a new feature for tasks: active/unactive, for don't show at task list the not active tasks
  - uploaded to GitHub :)

+== 2.2 [???]

+ - moved the sqlite database to the folder /data for make easier the updating of the app without affect the 'local data'

 More details at: https://github.com/caos30/srr_timer/commits/master